dxw/whippet/readme.md

 The file should specify a source for plugins and themes.
 The source should be a base url for a git repo.

-If you are a dxw customer, the sources will be `git@git.dxw.net:wordpress-plugins/` and `git@git.dxw.net:wordpress-themes/`.
+If you are a dxw customer, the source will be `git@git.govpress.com:wordpress-plugins/`.
 If not, we suggest using `https://github.com/wp-plugins` for plugins.

 The rest of the file should specify plugins and themes that you want to install.
 Example:

 ```
 {
     "src": {
-        "plugins": "git@git.dxw.net:wordpress-plugins/",
+        "plugins": "git@git.govpress.com:wordpress-plugins/",
-        "themes": "git@git.dxw.net:wordpress-themes/"
+        "themes": "git@git.govpress.com:wordpress-themes/"
     },
     "plugins": [
         {"name": "akismet"}